-Warming your body with a hot shower before bed and than stepping into cooler air will prepare your body for nice sleep.
-Shower can also be very relaxing for your tired body.
+Warming your body with a hot shower before bed and then stepping into the cooler air will prepare your body for nice sleep.
+A shower can also be very relaxing for your tired body.

 Wear socks to bed

-For a rapid sleep onset you need warm feet and hands.
-Warm feet nad hands woden the blood vessels on the surface of the skin,
+For a rapid sleep onset, you need warm feet and hands.
+Warm feet and hands widen the blood vessels on the surface of the skin,

-Turn off all your Electronics and dim you room
+Turn off all your Electronics and dim your room

 To fall asleep fast you need hormones in your body that comes when you dim lights but if you are on your laptop, cell phone, tablet, or watching TV, and video games, you are inhibiting the creation of these hormones.
 So for fast sleep turn off your electronics and make a dim light cool atmosphere.